Gina-Frankel/lesson_planner_helper/README.md

 so that I have a clear idea of what I want the children to learn, I can add an objective
 ```
+- [x]

+- Create a class for resource, question and objective